My Educational Vision:

-A new and increasing trend in many schools is to keep the children inside in sterile rooms, shielded from any natural environment which could possibly make the child sick.
-Unfortunately, it is exactly that overdose of hygiene which weakens their immune system and results in an increase of illness.
+A new and growing trend in many schools is to keep children indoors in hygienic classrooms, shielded from environments that could make them sick.
+Unfortunately, it is exactly this overdose of sterility that weakens children’s immune systems and results in an increase of illness.
 Moreover, this indoor trend leads to a host of behavioural and developmental issues.

-My own, unforgettable and wonderful childhood was spent on a farm.
+My own unforgettable and wonderful childhood was spent on a farm.
 The woodland was my second home.
 What better learning environment could there be?

 Children design their environment